Harshupadhyay221/Heart_Dieseas-LogisticRegression-/README.md

 # Heart Disease Prediction Algorithm

-This repository contains code for a machine learning algorithm that predicts the likelihood of heart disease in patients using logistic regression.
+This repository contains code for a machine learning algorithm that predicts the likelihood of patients using logistic regression.

 ## Overview